Is Oracle Pruning the True Oracle?: Conclusion and Discussion

 \section{Conclusion and Discussion}

 Oracle pruning has laid the foundation for many pruning criteria in the past three decades.
-Its validity, however, has not been formally studied for \textit{deep} models.
-This work fills the gap by analyzing the correlation between the pruned train loss and final test performance, along with other two metrics (anomaly ratio and counterexample ratio).
-Extensive results on a wide range of networks and datasets (from toy networks like LeNet5-Mini to a large multimodal language model; 37K models are trained) suggest a surprising fact: \textbf{For a practical problem nowadays (starting from the CIFAR level), the idea of oracle pruning does \textit{not} hold.} Our further analyses indicate that the increasing task complexity (characterized by larger datasets and more intricate network architectures, \textit{etc.}) should be considered a key contributing factor.
-The findings of our work further suggest that it is essential to take into account the retraining process when developing the pruning criterion - only a fraction of retraining is needed to significantly improve the correlation \textit{w.r.t.} the final performance.
+Its validity, however, has not been formally studied for deep models.
+This work fills the gap by analyzing the correlation between the pruned train loss and the final test performance, along with two other metrics (anomaly ratio and counterexample ratio).
+Extensive results on a wide range of networks and datasets (from toy networks like LeNet5-Mini to MLLMs; 37K models are trained) suggest a surprising conclusion: \textbf{For a practical problem nowadays (starting at a surprisingly basic level such as ResNet56 on CIFAR10), the idea of oracle pruning does \textit{not} hold.} Our further analyses indicate that the increasing task complexity should be considered a key contributing factor.
+The findings of our work further suggest that it is essential to take into account the retraining process when developing the pruning criterion - only a fraction of retraining is needed to significantly improve the correlation \textit{w.r.t.} the final performance (due to limited length, this part is deferred to the appendix - see the specific results in Appendix~\ref{apx:retraining_must_be_considered}).